 Since the pizza does cook so quickly on the grill, this is one meal where it is vital to have mise en place—which is the fancy French way of saying that you need to have all your crap together before you start cooking.
 You don’t want your dough to be on the grill, and then you have to run inside to shred cheese.
 No, no. Make sure you have all the elements ready to go before dough ever touches a grill grate.

 You all know that I’m a cheese lover, but, as much as it feels wrong to say this, you’ll want to go light on the cheese on these flatbreads.
 Cheese is wonderful, and I like to use it in high-volume when I want my pizza to feel and tasty cheesy, but these flatbreads aren’t about the cheese.

 They are about the fresh flavors of roasted veggies and fresh herbs—the cheese is just the glue that holds it all together.
 No need to blanket the whole thing in a thick layer of mozzarella, just a light dusting makes the pizza come together perfectly.

 As far as the veggie toppings on this pizza go, this mushroom, tomato, onion, pepper, olive combo is a classic—and we can always rely on its tastiness, but depending on the season, I’ll mix it up sometimes, too.
-You can never go wrong with a roasted veggie, so if you’d normally roast it and eat it, you can roast it, and put it on a pizza, no problem.
+You can never go wrong with roasted veggies!
+If you’d normally roast it and eat it, you can roast it and put it on a pizza—no problem.
 Think asparagus and roasted potatoes in the Spring (uh, yum).
 And roasted squash and kale in the Fall (double yum).
 Use your imagination!
 Enjoy.